-Any person may report sex discrimination (whether or not the person reporting is the person alleged to have experienced the conduct), in person, by mail, by telephone, by video, or by email, using the contact information listed for the Title IX Coordinator.
-A person can also report sexual misconduct for filling out the form on the following link:

-Report Sexual Misconduct A report may also be made at any time (including during non-business hours) by contacting our security office at 620-417-1180.
+Any person may report sex discrimination (whether or not the person reporting is the person alleged to have experienced the conduct), in person, by mail, by telephone, by video, or by email, using the contact information listed for the Title IX Coordinator (below).
+A report can also be made at any time (including non-business hours) by filling out the form on the following link: Report Sexual Misconduct or by contacting our security office at 620-417-1180.

 Questions regarding Title IX, including its application and/or concerns about noncompliance, should be directed to the Title IX Coordinator.
-For a complete copy of the policy or for more information, please visit [Title IX Complete Policy] or contact the Title IX Coordinator.
+For a complete copy of the policy or for more information, please visit SCCC Title IX Policy or contact the Title IX Coordinator.